Roun McNeal: Career

-McNeal is an attorney in private practice in Leakesville as Rounsaville Mc Neal PLLC.
+McNeal was an attorney in private practice in Leakesville as Rounsaville Mc Neal PLLC.
+He currently teaches law at the University of Mississippi.

 Politics

-In 2011, he was an unsuccessful Republican candidate for he Mississippi Senate.
+In 2011, he was an unsuccessful Republican candidate for the Mississippi Senate.

 He was elected to the Mississippi House of Representatives in 2015, representing District 105.
 He served as Vice-Chairman of the House County Affairs Committee.
 He also served on the following committees: Compilation, Revision and Publication; House Corrections; House Forestry; Judiciary En Banc; Judiciary B; Municipalities; Workforce Development; and House Universities and Colleges.

 McNeal voted "the conservative line on everything from alternative forms of execution to vaccination exemption expansion."
-The American Conservative Union and The Business and Industry Political Education Committee have both gave him high marks.
+The American Conservative Union and The Business and Industry Political Education Committee have both given him high marks.

 He ran for re-election in 2019, but lost the primary runoff.
 He served from January 5, 2016 to January 7, 2020.

 Personal

-He lives in Leakesville, Mississippi.
+He is from Leakesville, Mississippi.
 He is a member of Faith Presbyterian Church and the Kairos Prison Ministries.
+He currently resides in Oxford, Mississippi.